 If you find yourself feeling dependent or accepting disrespectful and toxic actions or attitudes within a relationship, the first step is to admit that.
-Admit your life is not working the way you want it to, or the way you deserve it to, and acknowledge the emotions and consequences of living that lifestyle.
+Admit your life is not working the way you want it to, or the way you deserve and acknowledge the emotions and consequences of living that lifestyle.
 Wishing and hoping for a change in someone is an empty effort.
 Give yourself permission to live a brilliant and abundant life!
 Call today for help and support.

 * “20 Signs of Toxic Relationships” is a collection of insights shared by the friends and colleagues of the Health and Wellness team.

 If you are in crisis, please call our crisis line, call 911 or visit the nearest emergency room.